-

 Esther said that she was so poor, that as TA in another course, she and another TA ate

-the frog's legs after student disections were over.
+the frog's legs after student dissections were over.
 When the quarter started, Esther

 arranged to live in a private home at 634 Alvarado Row, in exchange for washing the

-woman's clothes who owned the home.
+clothes of the woman who owned the home.
 Esther was not a student with wealthy parents to

 provide financial support.

 At a young age (19 or 20), Esther was interested in working in genetics.
-Esther spoke with B. O. Dodge (working at the New York Botanical Garden).
+Esther spoke with Bernard Ogilvie Dodge (Plant Pathologist at the New York Botanical Garden).
 Dr. Dodge asked Esther about her knowledge of Neurospora crassa, posing a few questions to her.
-In each case, Esther responded that she "...didn't know the 'answer'", but explained how she would go about "seeking a solution to these problems".
-B. O. Dodge immediately asked Esther to engage in research with him.
-Esther worked under three scholarships with Dr. Dodge between 1941 and 1942, the area of research being heterokaryosis in Neurospora tetrasperma.
-Esther explained how Dr. Dodge accidently discovered how heat shock was required to induce germination of the spores.
-Nurospora crassa was of industrial importance in that it created problems in bakeries.
+In each case, Esther admitted that she didn't know the answer, but explained how she would go about "seeking a solution to these problems".
+Dr. Dodge immediately asked Esther to engage in research with him.
+Esther worked under three scholarships with Dr. Dodge between 1941 and 1942, conducting research in heterokaryosis in Neurospora tetrasperma.
+Esther explained how Dr. Dodge accidentally discovered how heat shock was required to induce germination of the spores.
+Neurospora crassa was of industrial importance in that it created problems in bakeries.

 I asked Esther about her views concerning the morality of working in

 biological warfare.
-Knowing that Esther, being ethical, would oppose this,
+Certain that Esther, being ethical, would oppose

-I wanted to hear how she would explain her opposition to biological warfare.
+biological warfare, I wanted to hear how she would explain her opposition.

 Esther stated that one could not automatically reject funding from biological